********* Advertisement **********

 Slowly decrease your overall intake of sweet foods to break your sugar addiction.

 Tip #3: Exercise!

-– even if it’s just walking 30 minutes a day.
+Get regular exercise – even if it’s just walking 30 minutes a day.
 It’s an essential part of maintaining your blood sugar levels.

 And it’s a great way to protect your hearing too, says the Harvard Nurses Health Study.

-programme to get your body in shape, your blood sugar under control and your hearing in check.
+Start an exercise programme to get your body in shape, your blood sugar under control and your hearing in check.